jo-oo/Battleship-Server/README.md

 A Battleship game for two players.
 A game board of 10*10 squares.
 4 ships for each player and board consisting of two ships which are two squares long, one ship of 3 squares of length and one ship of four squares of length.
-Each plyaer takes turn clicking on the opponents board.
+Each player takes turn clicking on the opponents board.
 If there is a hidden ship underneath it, it is a hit.
 When all of a ships squares is clicked and hit, the ship will sink.
+When all ships have sunk, the player wins/loses.

 #### Requirement